Bery49/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 100-rot13.c is a function that encodes a string using rot13.

+file 101-print numbers.c is a funcition that prints numbers.

+file 102-magic.c.

+file 103-infinite_add.c is a funcition  that adds two numbers.

 File _putchar.c is a function that replaces the standard library function putchar().

 File main.h is the header file containing all the function prototypes.